wp-plugins/40nuggets-widget/readme.txt

 40Nuggets plugin can track audience behavior on your site as well as analyze opens and clicks to make sure you have the complete picture and that subscriber behavior and preference is a key factor in deciding what is set out to them.

 It's easy, it's smart, and it's streamlined.
 Install this plugin, let it run, and watch your audience engage with your content on and off your site, completely hassle free.
 You'll never look at newsletters the same way again.
+__

+Note to Users: What's innovative about 40Nuggets is its automation and brain.
+By using 40Nuggets you also acknowledge the following: 40Nuggets automates email from your existing WP content.
+As such emails are sent at the time that the system chooses, and in a standard design template.
+By using 40Nuggets you acknowledge that this is the case and that from the moment you add contacts to your "Audience," emails will begin to be sent based on your blogs content.
+You can turn emails off via the "General" tab, and manage what content goes out in the "Newsletter" tab.
+You acknowledge that this is your responsibility, and 40Nuggets has no obligations in this regard. you also acknowledge that it is up to you to make sure the content in your "Newsletter" tab is appropriate for email distribution according to the 40Nuggets [terms of use](https://40nuggets.com/dashboard/policy.php).

 == Installation ==